igorok-follow/worker-pool/README.md

 ```
 go run main.go -wnum {NUM} -tnum {NUM}
 ```
-where wnum is number of workers and tnum is number of task
+where wnum is number of workers and tnum is number of tasks